Senami-O/Senami-O/README.md

-## Hi there 👋
+ # Hi there 👋 I'M Agunbide Senami.A graduate of accounting and an aspiring data analyst.

+ ##ABOUT ME
+ I'm passionate about using data to drive insights and decisions.
+Currently learning SQL, and data visualization tools.

+ ##:wrench:Technical skills
+ .Data Analysis & Processing
+  Microsoft Excel (Pivot Tables, VLOOKUP, Power Query) SQL (MySQL)

+.Data Visualization & Reporting
+Power BI (DAX, Dashboard Design)
+Excel (Charts, Conditional Formatting)

+## Goals
+-Mastering advance sql
+-Working on real-world data project

 <!--
 **Senami-O/Senami-O** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...